SherG/tester1/site/content/post/5-star-reviews.md

 ![](/img/5-star-reviews.png)
 <br/>

+## "transformative experience"

 Becoming stronger with Inner Strength Fitness was a positively transformative experience.
 The Inner Strength workout is tough but it makes everything else you do throughout the day easier.

-> "transformative"

 Francisco is deeply knowledgeable, experienced and attentive to the details of proper form.
 His empathetic encouragement pushed me and made me feel I could do or accomplish anything.